texel-org/color/README.md

 ![generated](./test/banner.png)

 A minimal and modern color library for JavaScript.
-Mainly useful for real-time applications, generative art, and graphics on the web.
+Especially useful for real-time applications, generative art, and graphics on the web.

 - Features: fast color conversion, color difference, gamut mapping, and serialization
 - Optimised for speed: approx 20-125 times faster than [Colorjs.io](https://colorjs.io/) (see [benchmarks](#benchmarks))